 Mandy Springer began her teaching career in 2002 as a middle school math teacher.
 Realizing her need to have more of an impact on student lives she returned to Tennessee State University to pursue her master’s degree in School Counseling.
 Upon receiving her degree in School Counseling she became employed with Metro Nashville Public Schools as a school counselor at Whites Creek High School where she worked for four years.
 The opportunity was presented to move to a larger campus so she then transferred to McGavock High School and became the counselor for the CMT Academy of Digital Design and Communication and has been there since 2013.
 This academy has been recognized as the MNPS Academy of the Year and twice has been recognized as a NCAC Model Academy.
-She is the lead counselor for McGavock High School and serves on the district school counseling leadership team.
+She most recently was the lead counselor for McGavock High School and serves on the district school counseling leadership team.
 In 2009 she was recognized by Tennessee State University as Counselor of the year and in 2015 she won Academy Counselor of the year for Metro Nashville Public Schools.

 Robbin Wall has been involved with school administration for twenty-four years.
-He began as a Middle School principal in 1992 and is now the principal at one of the largest high schools in Tennessee, McGavock High School.
+He began as a Middle School principal in 1992 and was the principal at one of the largest high schools in Tennessee, McGavock High School.
 During his time in education he has served as a classroom teacher, Head Football Coach/Athletic Director, High School Assistant Principal, Middle School Principal, and High School Principal.
 He has been voted Principal of the Year in Irving, Texas.
 He was recognized as Principal of the Year by the Region X Educational Service Center in Dallas, Texas and has been voted Principal of the Year in Nashville, TN.
 Mr. Wall was also recognized as the Academy Principal of the Year with MNPS and was recognized at the 2016 NCAC for his school’s outstanding work with Academies.
 He was honored to host President Obama in January of 2014 as well as the Vice-President’s wife, Jill Biden, in February of 2016.
 McGavock High School had the privilege of the President’s visit due to their school being recognized for its academic gains over the past five years along with its “Wall to Wall” National Model status which has happened twice during Mr. Wall’s tenure.

 Carrie Whittaker has served as a consultant for the Nashville Hub since 2016.
 She has facilitated professional learning on Freshman Seminar, Project Based Learning, Interdisciplinary Teaming for Academies, Team Leader and Teaching on the Block.
 Carrie is also in her 20th year with Metro Nashville Public Schools, having been a secondary classroom teacher, instructional coach, district lead coach, coordinator of instructional projects, learning technology specialist.
 Starting in July of 2020, Carrie transitioned into the role of Coordinator of Instructional Design.
 She supports teachers in integrating technology best practices within their instruction along with creating and facilitating professional learning.
 She is also a member of the Learning Forward Academy.
 Her hobbies include traveling, watching the Memphis Tigers, horseback riding, farming and spending time with her husband and daughter.